Labour Force Survey (LFS)

 Together, five surveys tell a more complete story of current labour market events.
 These surveys are: the Labour Force Survey (LFS, record number 3701), the Survey of Employment, Payrolls and Hours (SEPH, record number 2612), Employment Insurance Statistics (EIS, record number 2604), the Job Vacancy Statistics (JVS, record number 5202), and the Job Vacancy and Wage Survey (JVWS, record number 5217).
 The LFS focuses on its strengths: timely data on the labour market, including the unemployment rate and demographic analysis.
 SEPH reports, which come out later each month, show greater detail on non-farm industry employment and earnings.
-EIS provides substantial detail on recipients of EI regular benefits by detailed geography, by socio-demographics and by former occupation.
+EIS provides substantial detail on benefits by geography, socio-demographics and former occupation.
 JVS offers information on labour demand by reporting on the number of job vacancies by industry.
 JVWS provides labour market demand information by occupation, offered wage and region.

 - Employment and unemployment